-Working in collaboration with Momotazur Rahman, PhD, an associate professor at Brown University, Grabowski and his team will analyze data and interview nursing home leadership and staff to The Warren Alpert Foundation's mission is to improve the health of the public through grants and programmatic activities progressing toward attaining or perfecting medical treatments or cures through basic, translational, and outcomes research, as well as through health education.
+Working in collaboration with Momotazur Rahman, PhD, an associate professor at Brown University, Grabowski and his team will analyze data and interview nursing home leadership and staff to determine what impact these changes will have on outcomes for nursing home patients.
+"Our team is examining a series of important questions," Grabowski says.
+"Will nursing homes change the amount of therapy delivered?
+Will they change the types of patients that are admitted?
+Will they change their workforce?"
+The Warren Alpert Foundation's mission is to improve the health of the public through grants and programmatic activities progressing toward attaining or perfecting medical treatments or cures through basic, translational, and outcomes research, as well as through health education.
 Learn more at warrenalpertfoundation.org.